101+ Teen Self Esteem Statistics: Facts We Cannot Ignore in 2023 (infographics)

 Part of the reason we start paying more attention to self-esteem issues in teenagers is because this is when self-esteem decreases.
 Young teens in middle school have better self esteem than older teens in high school.

 Teens are becoming more independent while negotiating puberty.
 They’re developing more self-awareness and paying more attention to where and how they belong.
+They’re still navigating identity by the time they’re in our classrooms as college students.

 Here’s some research that will come as no surprise to parents of teens: As they leave behind the tween years, teenagers increasingly criticize and evaluate their self-worth, and develop more negative feelings and moods.1 They face more stress and more changes in their school and social lives.2